B2-Kumar/Notes/oops.md

 ###### Diffenences between class and object.
 Class is a blueprint of object and used to create object while Object is an instance of the class.
 No memory is allocated when a class is created but memory is allocated when object is created.
+> If a class is created which does't have any variable, still if we create the object of that class, then the object is assigned size of 1 byte for its identification purposes.

 ###### Difference between class and structures.
 By default all the members in class are private while it is public in case of stuctures.

 ###### padding
-processor doesnot read 1 byte at a time from memory it reads 1 word at a time.
+Processor doesnot read 1 byte at a time from memory it reads 1 word at a time.
 1 word = 4 bytes in 32-bit architechture.
 1 word = 8 bytes in 64-bit architechture.
-in one cycle one word is read by the processor from the memory.
+In one cycle one word is read by the processor from the memory.

 Size of char : 1
 Size of short int : 2